 Virtual reality is one of the most exciting new emergences in technology and one that isn’t lost on London.
 I’ve tried out this unbelievable VR experience in the capital and I can safely say, I was howling with laughter, as competitive as Usain Bolt and desperately unwilling to go back to reality.

 Whether you want to play on your own on a journey to the Moon, play with a group of friends or take your work colleagues along, there’s games for everyone.

 The World’s Biggest Inflatable Assault Course

-If, like me, you miss the days of bouncy castle and inflatable swimming pools in your backyard, this is the perfect treat for you – an inflatable bouncy castle course!
+If like me, you miss the days of bouncy castles and inflatable swimming pools in your backyard, this is the perfect treat for you – an inflatable bouncy castle course!
 Before you start clapping with excitement, hear the details.

 Located at London’s famous Ally Pally (or Alexandra Palace for those that aren’t down with the lingo), ‘The Monster’ is the world’s biggest bouncy castle experience.
 Get your gladiator on and climb through the monster’s mouth, dodge the inflatable totems, crawl under the inflatable fences and see if you can make it to the end (without getting out of breath!).
 A truly fantastic way to tap into that thing we love – nostalgia.

 Ghost Tour London